c3c1l1a/Python-advance-tracks/README.md

 For the other sections, research (and may be posting question on forums like stackoverflow)will be the main way of getting information.

 ####Activities and exercises.
 The advance track will have a lot exercises and projects.
-The track will be based on the agile development methodology with TDD being at the heart of most if not all projects.
-The projects and exercises will worked on in teams with the teams actively utilizing github as the main tool of collaboration.
+The track will be based on the agile development methodology with TDD at the heart of most, if not all projects.
+Team work will be encouraged where teams actively utilizing github as the main tool of collaboration.

+###Section 1: Python language
+####Google Developers pdf (study folder)
+#####Enviroment
+We will be using mostly [python 2 and not 3](https://www.quora.com/As-someone-interested-in-learning-Python-should-I-start-with-2-x-or-go-straight-to-3-x/answers/2220200?srid=hFhk&share=1)

+#####Python introduction
+Python is an interpreted language.
+What is an interpreted language?
+Using the python interpretor as a calculator.
+Basic data types
+Basic operators

+Start using python scripts for the code

+Indentation
+Defined functions